 The scikit-learn module (Pedregosa et al. 2011) was used to incrementally calculate the (N-1) PCs of the reshaped dataset.
 The resultant PC model can be used to inverse transform an vector of length (N-1) PC scores into a (n×3) length vector, which can then be reshaped into a n×3 array representing a foot shape.

 Each scan in the dataset is represented in the PC model with n-1 PC scores.
-All PC scores are centered around 0, which represents the mean foot scan of the dataset (x).
+All PC scores are centered around 0, which represents the mean foot scan of the dataset containing all subjects (x).
 Each PC represents a shape mode in the SSM, where each score represents a deviation from the mean foot along the shape mode axis.

-Not all shape modes were retained in the SSM, as the first few principal components may explain the majority of the variance.
+Not all shape modes were retained in the SSM, since the first few PCs explained the majority of the variance.
 The number of PCs to explain 95%, 97.5% and 99.2% of the variance was calculated from the dataset.
 PC scores not retained were set to 0 when inverse-transforming the PC scores to foot shape.

 Model Construction and Validation

-Subject demographic data and calculated joint angles was incorporated into the SSM by developing multivariate linear regression models based on these features to predict each PC score, which can then be inverse-transformed into a foot shape.
+Subject demographic data and calculated joint angles were incorporated into the SSM by developing multivariate linear regression models based on these features This was used to predict each PC score, which can then be inverse-transformed into a foot shape.
 Subject demographic data and joint angles were normalized to aid in regression development.
 First order interaction terms were calculated for all demographic data and joint angles.
-An elastic net regularization algorithm was run for each multivariate regression to calculate feature coefficients for each PC score’s regression.
+An elastic net regularization algorithm [REF] was run for each multivariate regression to calculate feature coefficients for each PC score’s regression.
 Normalized coefficients below 0.05 were not included in regression models due to their minimal influence on the predicted PC score.

 The number of shape modes retained in the predictive model was tested by building models which predict the number of PCs that explain 95%, 97.5%, and 99.2% of the variance.
 Models were also built with all subject demographic features, and after removing highly cross-correlated subject features of height (correlated with foot length), weight (correlated to BMI and foot length), and gait cycle (correlated with ankle angle and ball angle).